fhelms8/Fighting_Fire_with_Data_Grp-Prj/README.md

 ## About the Project

-The Texas Outdoors and Natue Department has recently received an additional $10 million in state funding for wildfire prevention.
+The Texas Outdoors and Nature Department has recently received an additional $10 million in state funding for wildfire prevention.
 The department has hired our firm to help make an informed decision about where to best invest their funds.

-Our goal is to develop a web application that will provide a data overview a set of results based on historical data that can be used as a resource to set priorities in prevention planning of wildfires in Texas.
+Our goal is to develop a web application that will provide a data overview and a set of results based on historical data that can be used as a resource to set priorities in prevention planning of wildfires in Texas.

 ## Considerations
 - Education and Marketing: Which audience is best suited to receive wildfire prevention education?